9

 • Always inform your monitoring company you have pets — it affects alarm response protocol.

-Our rankings are based on independent research — no brand pays to appear higher or lower in our lists.
-We evaluate each system across five scored dimensions: monitoring quality, equipment value, ease of setup, contract terms, and smart home integration.
+No brand pays to appear higher or lower in our lists.
+We evaluate each system using our published scoring rubric.
 See our full scoring methodology →

 All affiliate relationships are disclosed transparently.
-Read our editorial standards →
+Read our disclosure →

 What pet owners actually need from a security system